pgraciabernal/kafka_quarkus_simple/README.md

 |Simple Project   |http://localhost:8888/q/swagger-ui |Play with API Rest endpoint               |

 # Tips
 - You can find a complete Grafana dashboard into the content.
-Go to folder `resources/grafana/dashboard-template` and check for file *kafka-metrics.json* to import
+Go to folder `resources/grafana/dashboard-template` and check for file `kafka-metrics.json` to import.
 - In Grafana, configure a new Data source for Prometheus.
-Set the following into `URL` field: `http://host.docker.internal:9090`
+Set the following into `URL` field: `http://host.docker.internal:9090`.
+- Play with `kowl` client to check kafka topic `events` with message produced.
+- Check with `Grafana` dashboard different panels about Kafka, Zookeeper and JVM behaviour

+# Shutting down
+Execute the following command in a terminal window to shutdown docker containers:

+`docker-compose -f "docker-compose.yaml" down`

+When a docker container is created, several volumes for persisting data are created.
+To remove them execute the following command from a terminal window:

+`docker volume prune`

+Networking containers in docker drivers is focused on connection through network drivers.
+To remove them execute in a terminal window the following command:

+`docker network prune`

+Images are the containers defined in your docker-compose file.
+In a terminal window, execute the following to remove them:

+`docker image prune`

+If you want to prune all information from docker (images, container, network), you can execute the following command in a terminal window:

+`docker system prune --all`